-1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
-If yes, provide details in the following format?
+1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing

-2. If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.
+2. If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other

-Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).
+Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing